ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 - Describe a scalable workflow for development with git
 keypoints:
 - Git allows non-linear commit histories called branches
-- A branch can be thought of as a label that applies to set of commits
+- A branch can be thought of as a label that applies to a set of commits
 - Branches can and should be used to carry out development of new features
 - Branches in a project can be listed with git branch and created with git branch branch_name
-- The HEAD refers to the current position of the project in its commit history
+- The `HEAD` refers to the current position of the project in its commit history
 - The current branch can be changed using git checkout branch_name
-- Once a branch is complete the changes made can be integrated into the project using git merge branch_name
+- Once a branch is complete the changes made can be integrated into the project using `git merge branch_name`
 - Merging creates a new commit in the target branch incorporating all of the changes made in a branch
 - Conflicts arise when two branches contain incompatible sets of changes and must be resolved before a merge can complete
-- Identify the details of merge conflicts using git diff and/or git status
+- Identify the details of merge conflicts using `git diff` and/or `git status`
-- A merge conflict can be resolved by manual editing followed by git add [conflicted file]... and git commit -m "commit_message"
+- A merge conflict can be resolved by manual editing followed by `git add [conflicted file]`... and `git commit -m "commit_message"`
 ---

 ## Motivation for branches